CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/README.md

   - MATCHING_SERVICE_PORT=4004
   - MATCHING_SERVICE_CONNECTION_TTL=30000
   - KAFKA_PORT=9092
+1. To enable kafka to work correctly (all gateways consume same message from matching service), ensure that consumer group ids in each gateway instance is unique from each other.
+Right now, consumer group id is set to gateway port number.

 ## Making Commits
 1. Run `yarn lint` and `yarn format` in the `backend` directory to lint and format the backend codebase.